duncanabraham/thortoise/README.md

 ## Hardware
 Servo driven quadruped with solar charger.
-  * Raspberry Pi Zero 2W with
+  * Raspberry Pi Zero 2W with hats:
-      - servo driver hat
+      - servo driver
+      - GPS/GNSS
+      - Sound
-      - GPS hat
+      - Canbus
-      - maybe a sound hat!!
+      - Motor driver (not connected yet)

   * 3d printed limbs
   * Lead acid battery
   * Solar cells etc for changing

 ## Software
 Lets buck the trend and not use ROS!
-How about some custom robot code with a pub/sub (redis) channel to allow communication between component parts which could be written in different languages depending on the task at hand ... or maybe just write it all in good ol' JS!
+How about some custom robot code with a redis channel to allow communication between component parts which could be written in different languages depending on the task at hand ... or maybe just write it all in good ol' JS!